SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 49. Resize the Measure Input Control to see all members

-Please note: These input controls can be renamed; this functionality will be shown later in the styling section.
+🚩Please note: These input controls can be renamed; this functionality will be shown later in the styling section.

-This measure input control now drives our first chart in the right lane.
+🚩This measure input control now drives our first chart in the right lane.

 It is possible to add more than one chart to a measure input control to drive synced behavior in your story.
 Let's do this now and add a second chart that is controlled by this Measure Input Control.

 ![img30](https://user-images.githubusercontent.com/92877810/138149942-58405e25-8511-4362-8368-891c41b770bb.png)

-Quality Check!
+⚠️Quality Check!
 This is what your dashboard should look like.

 Take a minute and save your work using **Ctrl + S**.